Brian Griffin (photographer): Career

-Griffin, whose father died from lung cancer related to his factory job, drew upon the backgrounds of his photographic subjects, many of whom were workers and tradesman.
+Griffin, whose father died from lung cancer related to his factory job, drew upon the backgrounds of his photographic subjects, many of whom were workers and tradesmen.
 This led to his developing a photographic style that has since been referred to as capitalist realism.
 Although the term has been used to describe other forms of art, he is credited with being the first to develop the style in photography.
-Griffin himself is unsure of who came up with the term.
-His work has been described as being influenced by Renaissance masters, Symbolism, and Surrealism, with "film noir" lighting, and he cites David Lynch as an influence.
+Griffin himself was unsure of who came up with the term.
+His work has been described as being influenced by Renaissance masters, Symbolism, and Surrealism, with "film noir" lighting, and he cited David Lynch as an influence.

 In 1989, The Guardian named Griffin "photographer of the decade".
-In the same year he left still photography behind to focus on TV commercials, music videos, and films.
-For many years, he owned a production company, where he worked as a commercial director.

-Griffin returned to stills in the early 2000s, shooting "People and the City" to help Birmingham be named a European City of Culture.
+In the same year, he left photography behind to focus on TV commercials, music videos, and films.
+For many years, he owned a production company where he worked as a commercial director.
+Griffin returned to stills in the early 2000s, shooting "People and the City" to help Birmingham be named a European Capital of Culture.
 He shot a documentary for Paul McCartney (2004) and worked on numerous advertising campaigns, including those for British Airways and Sony.
-He also worked on Birmingham's 2003 bid to become a European Capital of Culture.

-In 2010, his portraiture retrospective Face to Face was exhibited in Birmingham.
+In 2010, his portraiture retrospective, Face to Face, was exhibited in Birmingham.

 In 2017, Griffin was invited to undertake an artist's residency in Béthune-Bruay, northern France.

-His work has led him to photograph people such as British politician Sebastian Coe, actor Helen Mirren, actor/comedian Jonathan Ross, and fashion designer Vivienne Westwood.
+His work led him to photograph people such as British politician Sebastian Coe, actor Helen Mirren, actor and comedian Jonathan Ross, and fashion designer/businesswoman Dame Vivienne Westwood.

-Personal life
+Personal life and death

-As of 2020 Griffin lived and worked in London.
+Griffin died on 27 January 2024, at the age of 75.